NextSDS Logo

 Immediate Medical Attention

-Transport to hospital, or doctor.
-Urgent hospital treatment is likely to be needed.
 Transport to hospital or doctor without delay.
+Urgent hospital treatment is likely to be needed for ingestion.

 Medical Treatment

-For acute or short term repeated exposures to strong acids: Airway problems may arise from laryngeal edema and inhalation exposure.
+Airway problems may arise from laryngeal edema and inhalation exposure.
 Treat with 100% oxygen initially.
 Respiratory distress may require cricothyroidotomy if endotracheal intubation is contraindicated by excessive swelling.
 Intravenous lines should be established immediately in all cases where there is evidence of circulatory compromise.
-Strong acids produce a coagulation necrosis characterised by formation of a coagulum (eschar) as a result of the dessicating action of the acid on proteins in specific tissues.
-INGESTION: Immediate dilution (milk or water) within 30 minutes post ingestion is recommended.
-Be careful to avoid further vomit since re-exposure of the mucosa to the acid is harmful.
-Limit fluids to one or two glasses in an adult.
+Strong acids produce a coagulation necrosis.
 Some authors suggest the use of lavage within 1 hour of ingestion.
-SKIN: Skin lesions require copious saline irrigation.
-Treat chemical burns as thermal burns with non-adherent gauze and wrapping.
-Deep second-degree burns may benefit from topical silver sulfadiazine.
-EYE: Eye injuries require retraction of the eyelids to ensure thorough irrigation of the conjuctival cul-de-sacs.
-Irrigation should last at least 20-30 minutes.
 Cycloplegic drops, (1% cyclopentolate for short-term use or 5% homatropine for longer term use) antibiotic drops, vasoconstrictive agents or artificial tears may be indicated dependent on the severity of the injury.
-Steroid eye drops should only be administered with the approval of a consulting ophthalmologist).
+Steroid eye drops should only be administered with the approval of a consulting ophthalmologist.

 05